Code-Institute-Submissions/MSP-7/testing.md

                 Basic HTML and CSS settings, Javascript enabled for initial geo location of weather, along with basic search (using either enter or left click to submit)
         Test Results:
-                Initial location (using long/lat from browser) is operational if user allows Ability to search for a city (user enter to submit) partially successful.
+                Initial location (using long/lat from browser) is operational if user allows Ability to search for a city (using enter button to submit) partially successful.
-                Ability to search for a city (user left mouse click to submit) partially successful.
+                Ability to search for a city (using left mouse click to submit) partially successful.
                 Currently any City name entered will default to the American location.
                         Need to implement a way to locate nearest match to user browser location?
 Or based on history?